ding-lab/somaticwrapper/README.md

 1. Requires smg input in the pipeline run

-2. Clean unnecessary intermediate files
+2. Adding step 14 for cleaning unnecessary intermediate files

-If you want to run somaticwrapper for hg19 reference, you can git clone the withmutect branch.

 ## Install the third-party software ##